srajan0149/OS-Course-Project/README.md

 # xv6-ARM Page Table Inspection

 ## Overview
 This project extends **xv6 for ARM** with new functionality to **inspect page tables** from user space.
 We add a syscall `pgpte()` that allows a user program to query the **page table entry (PTE)** corresponding to a given virtual address.

-A test program `pttest` is provided to validate the implementation:
+A test program `test` is provided to validate the implementation:
 - Print page table mappings for selected addresses (`print_pt`)
 - Test a user-space syscall (`ugetpid_test`)
 - Print kernel page table layout (`print_kpt`) [stubbed]